Section 8 notice received. You do not have to leave.

 Nuisance, annoyance or harassment of neighbours, or criminal convictions for using the property for illegal purposes.

-Landlord or close family member needs it as their only or principal home, or landlord intends to sell.
-Cannot be used in the first 12 months of a tenancy.
+Ground 1: landlord or close family member needs the property as their only or principal home.
+Ground 1A: landlord intends to sell.
+Under the Renters' Rights Act 2025 these are mandatory grounds with a 4-month notice period, and cannot be used in the first 12 months of a tenancy.

 Demolition or substantial works